mopidy/mopidy/docs/api/mixers.rst

 :attr:`mopidy.settings.MIXER` setting to point to one of the classes found below, and possibly add some extra settings required by the mixer you choose.

-All mixers should subclass :class:`mopidy.mixers.BaseMixer` and override methods as described below.
+All mixers should subclass :class:`mopidy.mixers.base.BaseMixer` and override methods as described below.

-.. automodule:: mopidy.mixers
+.. automodule:: mopidy.mixers.base
     :synopsis: Mixer API
     :members:
     :undoc-members: